 Boards must be aware that job search allowances reimburse up to 90 percent of the allowable cost for job searches outside the normal commuting area, up to a cumulative maximum of $1,250, and may be approved if a participant meets the following criteria:

-Suitable employment is not available within the normal commuting area
+Suitable employment is not available within the normal commuting area.

 Participant is willing to relocate and has a bona fide job interview.